-If you had a first home saver account in 2009-10 and believe you are entitled to a first home saver account government contribution, you must lodge either:
+If you had a first home saver account in 2010-11 and believe you are entitled to a first home saver account government contribution, you must lodge either:

-- an income tax return, or - a notification of eligibility if you are not required to lodge an income tax return and you were an Australian resident for at least part of the income year.
+- a tax return, or - a notification of eligibility (if you are not required to lodge a tax return) and you were an Australian resident for at least part of 2010-11.
 You can find this form on our website at www.firsthomesaver.gov.au

-If you have read all the above information and know that you do not have to lodge a tax return, you should complete the non-lodgment advice on the next page and send it to us unless one of the following applies to you:
+If you have read all the above information and know that you do not have to lodge a tax return, you should complete the non-lodgment advice on page 6 and send it to us unless one of the following applies to you:

-- You have already sent us a tax return, non-lodgment advice, form or letter telling us that you do not need to lodge a tax return for all future years. - You are lodging an application for a refund of franking credits for 2010. - You are lodging an application for an education tax refund for 2010.
+- You have already sent us a tax return, non-lodgment advice, form or letter telling us that you do not need to lodge a tax return for all future years. - You are lodging an application for a refund of franking credits for 2011. - You are lodging an application for an education tax refund for 2011.

-- Your only income was from an allowance or payment listed at question 16 on page 15 or you received a pension, payment or an allowance listed at question 17 on page 16 and - your rebate income was less than the relevant amount in reason 2 (if you are eligible for the senior Australians tax offset), or - your taxable income was less than the relevant amount in reason 3 (the agencies that paid you have provided information for us to determine that you do not need to lodge a tax return), or - your rebate income was less than the relevant amount in reason 4 (the agencies that paid you have provided information for us to determine that you do not need to lodge a tax return).
+- Your only income was from an allowance or payment listed at question 16 on page 15 or you received a pension, payment or an allowance listed at question 17 on page 16 and - your 'rebate income' was less than the relevant amount in reason 2 (if you are eligible for the senior Australians tax offset), or - your taxable income was less than the relevant amount in reason 3 (the agencies that paid you have provided information for us to determine that you do not need to lodge a tax return), or - your 'rebate income' was less than the relevant amount in reason 4 or reason 5 (the agencies that paid you have provided information for us to determine that you do not need to lodge a tax return).